Find what you need in our searchable FAQ.

 From the library's Collection Development Policy:

-Required course materials: As part of its commitment to student success and connecting students with resources that advance scholarly and creative work, the library is dedicated to ensuring access to required texts, whenever feasible, for students of all socioeconomic backgrounds.
+As part of its commitment to student success and connecting students with resources that advance scholarly and creative work, the library is dedicated to ensuring access to required texts, whenever feasible, for students of all socioeconomic backgrounds.
 Librarians work with faculty to identify a wide variety of materials that may be made available at zero cost to students, including openly accessible materials, library-subscribed materials, and materials for which the library can purchase unlimited access at a reasonable cost.
 The library will also order print copies of required materials that will add lasting value to the library’s collection, such as novels, ethnographies, and more.
 However, purchasing traditional textbooks for the collection is unsustainable for the library and Hollins because of their high cost and accelerated publishing schedule.
 The library welcomes inquiries from faculty about possible purchases to support Hollins courses.
-See how the library is partnering with faculty to identify open educational resources and library-subscribed resources that may be used as required course materials, in place of traditional expensive textbooks.

 Not finding what you're looking for?